llemm2003/rmandeploy/README.md

 1. Version detection: Since some sql does not work on some version esp 10Gr1 versions.
 2. Multi-tenant and single tenant detection: Current sql does not work on single and multi tenant
 3. Incorporate Level 1 backup piece validation.

+#10/17/2017 -- Modified the logic for deploying single instance.